particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 By default, if power is applied at the VIN pin it will be used to power the Monitor One and charge the built-in battery.

-If you are supplying VIN from another, larger battery pack, and want to be able to disconnect the VIN power supply to minimize current loss, you can do so using the following circuit in lieu of using NFC2 as the relay pin, as the IO expansion card does.
+If you are supplying VIN from another, larger battery pack, and want to be able to disconnect the VIN power supply to minimize current loss, you can do so using the following circuit in lieu of using NFC2 as the relay pin, as the I/O Card does.

 {{imageOverlay src="/assets/images/monitor-one/vin-disable.png" alt="VIN disable" class="full-width"}}